 Ricardo HerreroRicardo "Ric" Herrero is the Executive Director of the Cuba Study Group.
-In that capacity, he manages the organization’s initiatives, such as setting strategic objectives and educating policymakers on policies that improve the wellbeing of the Cuban people, at home and the diaspora.
+In that capacity, he manages the organization’s initiatives and educates policymakers on policies that improve the wellbeing of the Cuban people, at home and the diaspora.

 Ricardo is a strategic communications and public affairs professional with close to two decades of experience working at the intersection of international relations, politics, media, and philanthropy.
 From 2012 through 2017, he led two successful advocacy campaigns to promote diplomatic and economic ties between the United States and Cuba, and was recognized by the Obama Administration for his pivotal work shaping public opinion in support of the former president's efforts to normalize relations with Havana.

-Ricardo has a J.D. from Benjamin N. Cardozo School of Law and a B.A. in Business Administration from Florida International University.
-He was born in Santurce, Puerto Rico and is the son of Cuban exiles.
+Ricardo is a Life Member of the Council on Foreign Relations and an Advisory Director of the Cuba Emprende Foundation.
+He has a J.D. from Benjamin N. Cardozo School of Law and a B.A. in Business Administration from Florida International University.
+Ricardo was born in San Juan, Puerto Rico and is the son of Cuban exiles.